 The 1,000-seat Soka Performing Arts Center and Wangari Maathai Hall opened in September 2011 as part of the campus’ 10th anniversary celebration.

-A 90,000-square-foot Life Sciences building, Marie and Pierre Curie Hall, and two new residence halls are currently under construction and are set to open in Fall 2020.
+A 90,000-square-foot Life Sciences building, Marie and Pierre Curie Hall, and two new residence halls are currently under construction and are set to open in 2020.

 Soka is located in Aliso Viejo, California, in south Orange County, midway between Los Angeles and San Diego.